 Q: Do you need a drone license to fly in Taiwan?

-Q: Do you need a permit to fly a commercial drone in Taiwan?
+Q: Do you need a license to fly drone commercially for business in Taiwan?

 A: Yes, but you must first apply with the Civil Aviation department first for recognition of your home country's licence.
-Please note this is only needed for those with drones of 2kg or above, taking effect March of 2020.
+You should upload scans of the documents required to the portal here: https://drone.caa.gov.tw/en-US/FVM/FVM0101

 Q: Does my drone need to be inspected in Taiwan?

 A: If you are flying a drone above 25kg in Taiwan, then you drone must pass government inspection in order to fly.